 5. What is the relationship between OKRs and CFR?

-OKR focuses on setting goals and achieving them in terms of plain numbers, while CFR brings out the human element that is involved in achieving those goals, namely informal conversations, bi-directional feedback and recognition for achievements.
+OKR focuses on setting goals and achieving them in terms of plain numbers.
+At the same time, CFR brings out the human element involved in achieving those goals, namely informal conversations, bi-directional feedback and recognition for achievements.